Great Rift Valley: Africa

 The East African Rift follows the Red Sea to the end before turning inland into the Ethiopian highlands, dividing the country into two large and adjacent but separate mountainous regions.
 In Kenya, Uganda, and the fringes of South Sudan, the Great Rift runs along two separate branches that are joined to each other only at their southern end, in Southern Tanzania along its border with Zambia.
 The two branches are called the Western Rift Valley and the Eastern Rift Valley.

 The Western Rift, also called the Albertine Rift, is bordered by some of the highest mountains in Africa, including the Virunga Mountains, Mitumba Mountains, and Ruwenzori Range.
 It contains the Rift Valley lakes, which include some of the deepest lakes in the world (up to 1470 m deep at Lake Tanganyika).

-Much of this area lies within the boundaries of national parks such as Virunga National Park in the Democratic Republic of Congo, Rwenzori National Park and Queen Elizabeth National Park in Uganda, and Volcanoes National Park in Rwanda.
+Much of this area lies within the boundaries of national parks, such as Virunga National Park in the Democratic Republic of Congo, Rwenzori National Park and Queen Elizabeth National Park in Uganda, and Volcanoes National Park in Rwanda.
 Lake Victoria is considered to be part of the rift valley system although it actually lies between the two branches.
 All of the African Great Lakes were formed as the result of the rift, and most lie in territories within the rift.

 In Kenya, the valley is deepest to the north of Nairobi.
-As the lakes in the Eastern Rift have no outlet to the sea and tend to be shallow, they have a high mineral content as the evaporation of water leaves the salts behind.
+As the lakes in the Eastern Rift have no output to the sea and tend to be shallow, they have a high mineral content as the evaporation of water leaves the salts behind.
 For example, Lake Magadi has high concentrations of soda (sodium carbonate) and Lake Elmenteita, Lake Bogoria, and Lake Nakuru are all strongly alkaline, while the freshwater springs supplying Lake Naivasha are essential to support its current biological variety.

-The southern section of the Rift Valley includes Lake Malawi, the third-deepest freshwater body in the world, which reaches 706 m in depth and separates the Nyassa plateau of Northern Mozambique from Malawi; it ends in the Zambezi valley.
+The southern section of the Rift Valley includes Lake Malawi, the third-deepest freshwater body in the world, which reaches 706 m in depth and separates the Nyassa plateau of Northern Mozambique from Malawi.
+The rift extends southwards from Lake Malawi as the valley of the Shire River, which flows from the lake into the Zambezi River.
+The rift continues south of the Zambezi as the Urema Valley of central Mozambique.